ishivamgaur/Netflix-ai/README.md

 - Made a movieCard
 - Made a Hook of fetching Popular Movies, Top Rated, Up Comming from different APIs
 - Made a Toggle AiSearch slice to the store to toggle between main page and Ai search page
 - Initializing working on AiSearchComponent  page
+- Rename AiSearchComponent to AiSearchPage
+- Implemented toggle between Browse and AiSearchPage with the help of toggleAiSearchView action form Ai Store

 # Features